veera-rapido/insightaxisdb/docs/developer_guide.md

 ### NCF (Network Columnar Format)

-NCF is the storage format used by TesseractDB.
+NCF is the storage format used by InsightAxisDB.
 It provides efficient columnar storage for user data.

 ```java
 // Create NCF writer